Automatically designing CNN architectures using genetic algorithm for image classification: Abstract

 \section{Abstract}

-Convolutional Neural Networks (CNNs) have gained a remarkable success on many real-world problems in recent years.
-However, the performance of CNNs is highly relied on their architectures.
-For some state-of-the-art CNNs, their architectures are hand-crafted with expertise in both CNNs and the investigated problems.
-To this end, it is difficult for researchers, who have no extended expertise in CNNs, to explore CNNs for their own problems of interest.
-In this paper, we propose an automatic architecture design method for CNNs by using genetic algorithms, which is capable of discovering a promising architecture of a CNN on handling image classification tasks.
-The proposed algorithm does not need any pre-processing before it works, nor any post-processing on the discovered CNN, which means it is completely automatic.
-The proposed algorithm is validated on widely used benchmark datasets, by comparing to the state-of-the-art peer competitors covering eight manually designed CNNs, four semi-automatically designed CNNs and additional four automatically designed CNNs.
-The experimental results indicate that the proposed algorithm achieves the best classification accuracy consistently among manually and automatically designed CNNs.
-Furthermore, the proposed algorithm also shows the competitive classification accuracy to the semi-automatic peer competitors, while reducing $10$ times of the parameters.
-In addition, on the average the proposed algorithm takes only one percentage of computational resource compared to that of all the other architecture discovering algorithms.
+Convolutional Neural Networks (CNNs) have gained a remarkable success on many image classification tasks in recent years.
+However, the performance of CNNs highly relies upon their architectures.
+For most state-of-the-art CNNs, their architectures are often manually-designed with expertise in both CNNs and the investigated problems.
+Therefore, it is difficult for users, who have no extended expertise in CNNs, to design optimal CNN architectures for their own image classification problems of interest.
+In this paper, we propose an automatic CNN architecture design method by using genetic algorithms, to effectively address the image classification tasks.
+The most merit of the proposed algorithm remains in its ``automatic'' characteristic that users do not need domain knowledge of CNNs when using the proposed algorithm, while they can still obtain a promising CNN architecture for the given images.
+The proposed algorithm is validated on widely used benchmark image classification datasets, by comparing to the state-of-the-art peer competitors covering eight manually-designed CNNs, seven automatic+manually tuning and five automatic CNN architecture design algorithms.
+The experimental results indicate the proposed algorithm outperforms the existing automatic CNN architecture design algorithms in terms of classification accuracy, parameter numbers and consumed computational resources.
+The proposed algorithm also shows the very comparable classification accuracy to the best one from manually-designed and automatic+manually tuning CNNs, while consumes much less of computational resource.

 }

 \IEEEdisplaynontitleabstractindextext